Aircloak/aircloak/air/docs/README.md

 These were made in [Google Docs](https://docs.google.com/a/aircloak.com/document/d/1bsZgrFCPd1viZJPF277sUDQCsdjR0pxI2AMTBrDFV0w/edit?usp=sharing).
-To alter the illustrations, edit the originals in the google doc, and export them as SVG.
+To alter the illustrations, edit the originals in the google doc, and export them as PNG.

 ## Getting started